SuperM7-com/arkos-docs/docs/advanced-guide/file-uploads-authentication.md

 For file uploads, the following actions are relevant:

-- `create` - Controls who can upload files
+- `Create` - Controls who can upload files
-- `view` - Controls who can view/download files
+- `View` - Controls who can view/download files
-- `delete` - Controls who can delete files
+- `Delete` - Controls who can delete files

-The `update` action is not applicable to the default file upload system, as **Arkos** does not handle file updates directly.
+The `Update` action is not applicable to the default file upload system, as **Arkos** does not handle file updates directly.
 Instead, file updates are typically handled as a delete followed by a create operation.

 ## File Upload Authentication with Dynamic RBAC